on leave Spring 25

 Open, Seminar—Spring

 Why do chili peppers taste “hot,” while peppermint gum tastes “cold”?
 How can humans distinguish between a trillion different odors?
-Scallops have dozens of eyes...really?
 Can onions be confused with apples if our noses are plugged?
 Why do flowers appear different to humans and to bees?
 Why can’t we hear the echolocation calls of most bats?
 The answers to these questions lie in our understanding of how animals interact with their environments via sensory perception.
-In this course, we will study the sensory systems underlying hearing, balance, vision, smell, taste, and touch.
+In this course, we will study the sensory systems underlying hearing, balance, vision, smell, taste, and touch, as well as unique abilities that support some animal navigation strategies like magnetoreception used by butterflies and sea turtles during migration.
 We will explore senses from a neurobiological perspective and, therefore, will begin with an overview of the nervous system and the structure and function of neurons.
 We will then study how each sense is based on the perception of a particular stimulus by specialized sensory neurons within specialized sensory tissues.
-We will discuss how stimuli are converted to cellular information and how this is communicated to the brain, leading to perception.
-We will also explore the remarkable abilities that underlie animal navigation, including the magnetoreception used by butterflies and sea turtles during migration.
+We will discuss how stimuli are converted to cellular information and how that is communicated to the brain, leading to perception.